 What is Property Type Suitability?

-A property type suitability quiz matches buyer preferences to the most suitable property type — flat, terraced, semi-detached, detached, or bungalow — based on budget, household size, lifestyle priorities, maintenance tolerance, and location preference.
+A property type suitability quiz matches buyer preferences to the most suitable US property type, condo, townhome, single-family detached, or new construction, based on budget, household size, lifestyle priorities, maintenance tolerance, and location preference.
 The quiz accumulates tags from answers to build a profile that is matched against property type characteristics.

 The Formula